 Principle: Creation of an internal reserve

-Limit: Cash tied up, risk of major loss not covered
+Limit: Tied-up cash, risk of major uninsured loss

 Step 1: Audit Your Exposure